Develop innovative strategies to address inequality around

 Applicants are required to provide the following during the online registration process:

-- In less than 250 words, please state which United Nations Sustainable Development Goal (SDG) you are most interested in and why.
+- In less than 250 words, please state which United Nations Sustainable Development Goal (SDG) you are most interested in addressing during the institute and why.

 For participants of the International Development Summer Institute, the first week of the program will be conducted virtually (online).
 All meeting times will take place in Pacific Daylight Time (PDT), unless otherwise noted on program schedule and syllabus.
 Participants must log-in to virtual sessions at the times indicated on the program schedule.